Solo Travel in Norway

-There is also the option of a Eurail Norway Pass with Rail Europe.
+If you are combining Norway with other countries, the best way to travel to Norway and beyond is with the option of a Eurail Norway Pass with Rail Europe.
 This offers 3 to 8 days of rail travel within a one-month period.

 Norway also has good internal flights with Norwegian Airlines and also Scandinavian Airlines which are ideal if you’re short on time.
 Buses also travel long distances so you can travel between Bergen and Trondheim for example.

-Ferries are part of life in Norway, especially if you visit the islands.
+Public transport in Norway also includes ferries especially if you plan to visit the islands.
+They are part of life in Norway and make island hopping easier.
 Hitchhiking is quite common here in the rural areas where there may be no taxis (but obviously use your own discretion).

-Norway is known for its fjord cruises.
-Hurtigruten is a Norwegian cruise and ferry operator who offer fjord cruises and also ferries from port to port
+Norway is known for its fjord cruises and the best way to visit Norway fjords is on a cruise.
+Hurtigruten is a Norwegian cruise and ferry operator who offer fjord cruises and also ferries from port to port.

 Two weeks’ itinerary